chrisj42/webcheckers/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from
 > the user's perspective, the flow of the pages in the web application._
+The user will be directed to the home page first.
+After the user decides on a username, they will then be directed to a home page that includes online players.
+If the user decides to play with someone, they can click on the players name and start a game

 ### UI Tier